 This is the second step of Six Sigma.
-It was Lord Kelvin who said that "we do not really know anything about an entity that we cannot measure".
-Hence, identifying/establishing good measurement variables and units is key, to assess progress and foster movement.
+It was Lord Kelvin who said that one does not really know much about an entity that one cannot measure.
+Hence, identifying and establishing good measurement variables and units is key to assess progress and foster movement.

-Several tools and activities contribute greatly to the establishment of good Baseline PM that, in turn contribute to implement an adequate measurement system.
-They include: Cause-effect diagrams (fishbone), Pareto charts and Checklists; Flowchart and process diagrams; Brainstorming and Affinity Analyses.
-With these activities we can plan and implement an effective data collection effort.
+Several tools and activities contribute greatly to the establishment of good Baseline PM that, in turn, contribute to implement an adequate measurement system.
+They include: Cause-effect diagrams (fishbone), Pareto charts and Checklists; Flowchart and process diagrams; Brainstorming; and Affinity Analyses.
+With these activities one can plan and implement an effective data collection effort.
 This, in turn yields the measurements that Process Capability and Six Sigma procedures require, to assess the process.

 Specific examples of activities of this phase include defining clear measurement systems to assess process objectives.
-In addition, detailed quantitative descriptions of the current state of affairs (e.g. production, consumption, socio-political, healthcare and education indices), for use as base line PM, are required.
-They serve to implement before vs. after comparisons and to measure process improvement.
-Some examples of these methods, in a Transition context, are given in the Appendix.
+In addition, detailed quantitative descriptions of the current state of affairs (e.g., production, consumption, socio-political, healthcare and education indices), for use as base line PM, are required.
+They serve to implement before and after comparisons and to measure process improvement.
+Some examples of these methods, in a transition context, are given in the Appendix.

-A detailed Transition Process Failure Mode and Effect Analysis (FMEA), describing what can fail, how, by what cause and with what consequences, is required.
-Also, cause-and-effect (Ishikawa) diagrams, describing how key factors impact Transition goals, are needed.
+A detailed Transition Process Failure Mode and Effect Analysis (FMEA), describing what can fail, how, by what cause, and with what consequences, is required.
+Also, cause-and-effect (Ishikawa) diagrams, describing how key factors impact transition goals, are needed.
 Pareto charts, showing factor relative importance, are also necessary.
-All PM proposed to assess Transition success and progress should also include the reasons for their selection, as well as comparisons of present and projected values.
-See examples of FMEAs, Ishikawa and Pareto charts in the Appendix.
+All PM proposed to assess transition success and progress should also include the reasons for their selection, as well as comparisons of present and projected values.
+See examples of FMEAs, Ishikawa and Pareto charts in the Appendices IV through VI.

-Transition PM are also meant to assess how this process actually fosters a more open society, politically and economically, as it moves forward (i.e. via a time series analysis).
-Below, we propose several variables to measure process progress, in time:
+Transition PM are also meant to assess how this process actually fosters a more open society, politically and economically, as it moves forward (i.e., via a time series analysis).
+Below, several variables to measure process progress, in time, are proposed:

-- Percent of government and private sector workers - Percent population adhering to official and to independent organizations: - Clubs, unions, political associations, etc. - Civic and fraternal organizations, etc. - Membership attendance to clubs, churches, libraries, lodges, etc. - Percent GDP produced by both government and private sectors - Number and Percent audience, of official and independent media - Number of remaining political prisoners and exiles
+- Percent of government and private sector workers - Percent population adhering to official and to independent organizations: - Clubs, unions, political associations, etc. - Civic and fraternal organizations, etc. - Membership attendance to clubs, churches, libraries, lodges, etc. - Percent GDP produced by both government and private sectors - Number and percent audience, of official and independent media

+• Number of remaining political prisoners and exiles.